MosheBerman/GiphyKit/Readme.md

 ### Caching
 I actually started building a seperate framework for caching but realized that `URLSession` has what I was building baked right in.
 So, I turned it on, by switching from `URLSession.shared` to `URLSession.default`.
-As of this writing, it seems I have a little more work to do to get this working right, but in theory, I shouldn't need a dependency for this besides for Foundation.
+The other change necessary to get this working correctly was to configure the session's cache policy to try the cache before the network.

 ### Knowing Which GIF to Render